edwelker/website/content/posts/funny-thing-about-bugs.md

 \[Of course, dirty secret (I know you’re skimming at this point, not really reading) is that I’m almost on only my 2 year anniversary (Sept.
 20) of doing programming/development work.Â So my progress is still quite good.\]

-Alright, I admit that this post was far more stream-of-conciousness than actual post, but it was good for me.Â It wasn’t intended to be a "I haven’t written in a month, here’s what I’ve been doing” post, but more a "I’m busy, I’ll be back soon, but I don’t know when” type post.Â So on that note…
+Alright, I admit that this post was far more stream-of-conciousness than actual post, but it was good for me.Â It wasn’t intended to be a "I haven’t written in a month, here’s what I’ve been doing" post, but more a "I’m busy, I’ll be back soon, but I don’t know when" type post.Â So on that note…

 \[I think it’s [Siouxsie](http://www.vamp.org/Siouxsie/Images/) that’s making me intentionally ambiguous. \]